Azure-Samples/ms-identity-python-daemon/README.md

 git clone https://github.com/Azure-Samples/ms-identity-python-daemon.git
 ```

-Then, see the readme of each sub-folder to understand how to setup and run the samples, and learn key concepts
+Then, see the readme of each sub-folder to understand how to setup and run the samples, and learn key concepts.

 ## Contributing